 This finding might be the reason the respondents reported that role playing, dramatic monologue, performances and games utilized in class discussions will be better facilitated in the presence of two teachers which contributes effective learning in the part of the students with a median rating of 5.
-Table 4.
-Implication of CTT on Kinesthetic Learning Style

-INDICATORS C. Kinesthetic Learning Style Median Rating Descriptive Equivalent 1.
-I perform better in games and other activities involving competition utilizing body movements when facilitated by two teachers.
-4 Agree 2.
-Role playing, dramatic monologue, performances and games utilized in class will be facilitated better by two teachers, this then, will better student learning.
-5 Strongly Agree 3.
-During demonstrations, the lesson will be delivered and understood better if demonstrated by two teachers than one.
-5 Strongly Agree Doing a particular task directly rather than listening to a presentation and taking down notes is way better when demonstrated by two teachers.
-Agree Interaction of two teachers in class discussion will facilitate group interaction among the students. - Agree The collaboration of two teachers would make me use my over-all well-being (physical, emotional and psychological) to its optimum best.
-Agree The collaboration of two teachers would make me maximize my motor skills as I respond to two teachers than on one teacher.
-Strongly Agree During demonstration, it will be easier for me to perform my task when guided by two teachers.
-Agree The delivery of presentation to class (e.g. reporting, group performance), will be more efficient and effective when facilitated by two teachers. : Agree I will have more confidence in expressing myself through school and classroom performances when guided by two teachers.
-Agree Overall 4 Agree
+INDICATORS Median Descriptive C. Kinesthetic Learning Style Rating Equivalent 1.
+I perform better in games and other activities involving 4 Ag gree competi tion utilizing body movements when facilitated by two teachers.
+2. Role playing, dramatic monologue, performances and 5 St rongly game es utilized in class will be facilitated better by two Agree teachers, this then, will b etter student learning.
+3. During demonstrations, the lesson will be delivered and 5 S trongly unde erstood better if demonstrated by two teachers than Agree one.
+5. Doing a particular task directly rather than listening to a 4 Agree prese entation and taking down notes is way better when demonstrated by two teachers.
+6. Interaction of two teachers in class discussion will 4 Agree fa cilitate group o interaction among the students.
+7. The collaboration of two teachers would make me use my 4 Agree ov er-all well- being (physical, emotional and psychological) to its optimum n best.